Mpox

 Person-to-person transmission

-Mpox is transmitted from one person to another:
+mpox is transmitted from human to human:

 Transmission from surfaces to people

-• clothes
+• clothing

 • bedding